ranjitha-h-r/iANTRIX/README.md

 3. create a database accordingly (**Database** folder contains the details)
 4. `localhost/project/index1.html` in any browser

-### NOte : you need to have an internet connection to have proper UI.(api's are used)
+### NOte : you need to have an internet connection to have proper UI.(google api's are used)